Braitenberg vehicle: Examples

 The following examples are some of Braitenberg's simplest vehicles.

 Vehicle 1 - Getting Around

 The first vehicle has one sensor (e.g. a temperature detector) that directly stimulates its single wheel in a directly proportional way.
-The vehicle moves ideally in one dimension only and can stand still or move forward at varying speed depending on the sensed temperature.
+The vehicle moves ideally in one dimension only and can stand still or move forward at varying speeds depending on the sensed temperature.
 When forces like asymmetric friction come into play, the vehicle could deviate from its straight line motion in unpredictable ways akin to Brownian motion.

 This behavior might be understood by a human observer as a creature that is 'alive' like an insect and 'restless', never stopping in its movement.
 The low velocity in regions of low temperature might be interpreted as a preference for cold areas.

 Vehicle 2a

 A slightly more complex agent has two (left and right) symmetric sensors (e.g. light detectors) each stimulating a wheel on the same side of the body.
 This vehicle represents a model of negative animal tropotaxis.
 It obeys the following rule: